Deepak-2025-gif/gym-tracker/README.md

 ## Support

-For issues or feature requests, refer to the codebase at:
+For issues or feature requests, email deepakjave@gmail.com
-`C:\Users\Deepak\Documents\Claude Projects\Gym tracker project`

 ---